PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 Defined as an offset of `N days before Due Date`.
 Its a mandatory field.

 ### Repeats on:
 - Frequency at which this task instance should be auto created by system.
-- Its possible values are: Monthly, Quarterly, Semi-Annual, Annually
+- Its possible values are: Weekly, Semi-Monthly, Monthly, Quarterly, Semi-Annual, Annually
+- When the user selects `Semi-monthly` in `Repeats on`, the task will be created on the 15th of each month and on the last day of the month.
+  - For e.g. For the months having 30 days, system will pick 30th.
+For the months having 31 days, system will pick 31st.
+For the February month having 28 days, system will pick 28th date.

+### Day of the week:
+- Applicable only when `Repeats on` is `Weekly`.
+- System creates an instance of the trigger of the Week based on the selected day.
+  - E.g If the user selects Weekly as `Repeats on` and selects Monday as `Day of the week`.
+So the system creates a recurring task every Monday of the week.
+- Its possible values are: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`.

 ### End Date:
 - Last Date of the trigger after which task instances should not be created by system